 This morning we drive to Fréjus, built upon the remains of an ancient Roman harbour.
 We visit the Jardin la Pomme d’Ambre of Madame Nicole Arboireau, chief exponent of the small Provençal cottage garden in which local plants are propagated.
 We will explore this lovely small domain, learning much about the traditions of gardening in this region and enjoy a delicious Provençal buffet, prepared by Nicole herself.
 Nicole’s delightful book Jardins de Grands-Mères reveals the special secrets of grandmothers’ gardens.

 We continue to Aix-en-Provence, where we shall be based for the next three nights.
 En route we shall visit the Jardins d’Albertas at Bouc-Bel-Air.
 The Marquis Jean-Baptiste d’Albertas decided in 1751 to create a garden at Bouc-Bel-Air.
 The garden, which includes a kitchen garden, is laid out somewhat like Villandry in the Loire Valley.
 Its formal parterres are enlivened with a profusion of sculptures set against powerful vistas.
-It has since been maintained by the Albertas family in its original 18th-century state.
 (Overnight Aix-en-Provence) BL

 Day 10: Tuesday 11 May, Aix-en-Provence – Valensole – Aix-en-Provence